MeherMalhotra/EcommerceSalesDataset2025/README.md

-# HW 2 Dataset
+# HW 2 - Meher Malhotra
 This contains my chosen dataset on quarterly e-commerce sales from 2000-2024.
+It includes a CSV file and an Rmd file.